Weather

 What to Do

 In December, you can enjoy swimming with sea lions, watching an abundance of Galápagos tortoise eggs and hatchlings, and snorkeling among sea turtles in clear waters.
-Seeing the Galápagos green sea turtles and the giant tortoise hatchling is one of the most exciting things to do in December.
+Seeing the Galápagos green sea turtles and the giant tortoise hatchlings is one of the most exciting things to do in December.

 Events in December

 Traveling to the Galápagos Islands in December?
-Check out these great itineraries.
+Check out these great itineraries

 More Helpful Information